martinezelx/smart-mow-drive/README.md

 - In the domain layer of our architecture, Java Records are utilized to encapsulate the state and behavior of business entities.
 This choice underscores our commitment to immutability and clarity within our domain logic.
 Records provide a succinct and expressive approach to defining our models, significantly reducing the boilerplate often associated with traditional Java POJOs.
 By leveraging records, we ensure that domain objects are thread-safe and maintain a consistent state, facilitating a more reliable and predictable flow of data towards the application layer.
 ### Implementing GlobalExceptionHandler
 - A GlobalExceptionHandler is utilized to handle exceptions at a global level within the application.
 By propagating domain exceptions to the application layer and centralizing error handling, we eliminate the need for repetitive try/catch blocks in services.
 This strategy not only simplifies the codebase but also ensures consistent error handling across the application.
+### Use of functional programming
+- Functional programming is used to simplify the code and make it more readable.
+This approach allows us to focus on the core business logic, resulting in a cleaner and more concise codebase.
 ### Focusing on Clean and Maintainable Code
 - Throughout the development process, a strong emphasis was placed on writing clean, well-documented, and maintainable code.
 This approach not only makes future modifications and extensions more manageable but also ensures that the application adheres to industry best practices.